Learn how to import your chart of accounts to QuickBooks Online from a spreadsheet.

 - Account number

-Tip: Select No Match if you have any field (except Account Name) that doesn’t have a matching column in your spreadsheet.
-For example, if you don’t have a column for account numbers.
+- With the exception of Account Name, you can select No Match if there's a field that doesn’t have a matching column in your spreadsheet.
+For example, if you don’t use account numbers.

 - Select Next.